matrix-org/matrix-spec-proposals/supporting-docs/projects/README.md

 Feel free to send us a PR to add or update a project entry.
 You can start with the [template](./template.md), and you can upload a thumbnail and/or a main picture to the [images](./images/) subfolder - these will be accessible from https://matrix.org/docs/projects/images/

-Jekyll requires a date in the project filename; we use the date to sort the various project lists (newest projects first).
-It might be best to submit new entries with a date like 2015-01-01.
+Jekyll requires a date in the project filename; we use the date to sort the various project lists (oldest projects first).
+Please submit new entries with the starting date of the project.